Siming-He/siming-he.github.io/pages/about.md

 <br><br>
 I am originally from <a href="https://en.wikipedia.org/wiki/Xi%27an">Xi'an</a>, a city with long history, in north-central China.
 I studied at Ridley College in Toronto during high school.
 <br><br>
 I love swimming and am national second-level athlete in China.
-I also play tennis and soccer, and I was in my high soccer and tennis varsity team.
+I also play tennis and soccer, and I was in my high soccer and tennis varsity teams.
 Beside sports, I enjoy cooking, especially Sichuan and Shaanxi Cuisine.
 I also like reading random books during my free time.

 <div class="row">
 {% include about/timeline.html %}